matterholt/matterholtWeb/src/utils/writeUps/jobHistory/list.md

                 "Presented at Global Environmental Conference 2012 on Lightweight vehicles achieving better fuel efficiency.", "Contributed heavily to the Maker Layout competition for a Rear Sub 2010 to 2011.", "Created Finite Element Analysis Models that mimic the designed model and performed multiple analyses to determine performance and provided feedback to improve the model."

+## text from mechanical designer resume

+15 years of experience in automotive engineering research and development.
+Team communication, grit to accomplish tough deadlines and achieve difficult performance targets are among the most valuable assets I have developed.
+Above all, it is important to me to continually learn from peers and to help others succeed in their careers.